aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/setting-start-stop-symbols/_index.md

 1. Java Development Kit (JDK): Aspose.BarCode for Java requires a working Java environment.
 Install the latest version of JDK from [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html).

-2. Aspose.BarCode for Java Library: Download and install the Aspose.BarCode for Java library from the official [download link](https://releases.aspose.com/barcode/java/).
+2. Aspose.BarCode for Java Library: Download and install the Aspose.BarCode for Java library from the [download link](https://releases.aspose.com/barcode/java/).

 Now that we have the prerequisites covered, let's proceed with the tutorial.